wenjietseng/wjt-website-archived/about.md

 ---

 # Wen-Jie Tseng
-**Academic CV** <a href="http://wenjietseng.github.io/documents/WJT_CV.pdf">PDF</a>
+**Academic CV:** <a href="http://wenjietseng.github.io/documents/WJT_CV.pdf">PDF</a>

 **Keywords:** CS, NCTU, Taiwan / Technical HCI / Psychology / Bass

 **Bio:** I am a Master Student in CS, NCTU, Hsinchu, Taiwan.
 My research interest is Human-Computer Interaction (HCI), especially in technical HCI.

-When I was a student in Psychology, I found there exist lots of psychological issues in technology, from usability of a design to psychophysics that how user is perceiving the interaction of a system.
-Creating novel interaction, prototyping new system, and generating the design/media of the future are incredibly fascinating for me.
-Currently I am working on haptic feedbacks and tangible user interface in virtual reality.
-I am interesting in exploring the novel input/output user interface and actuating human body with the latest techniques.
+Currently I am working on input technique in virtual reality.
+I am interesting in exploring the novel input/output user interfaces and actuating human body with the latest techniques.

 Besides the research, I like to go to swimming, art museum and live house.
 Love drinking beer.
 Sometimes go mountain climbing.
 Now I am learning how to play bass and enjoy the musics.